 Besides his role as a theatre instructor, Nearly, Washington Director Shea King also recognizes what a learning experience this production has been for the cast and crew.
 “I describe this show as if Twin Peaks was a funny, stylized comedy.
 Each pair of actors has their vignette, telling a story about the larger town.”

 “This year, TMCC Theatre is expanding into new works, previously unproduced plays from authors in the Pacific Northwest and Nevada.
-We're doing 3 productions, and Nearly, Washington is the first in that series,” King explained.
+We're doing three productions, and Nearly, Washington is the first in that series,” King explained.
 “To talk with a living playwright is very exciting – students have had access to talk with [playwright] J. Chavez on and off, having access to him is very cool.”

 Comparing this production to the other four shows King has produced in his time at TMCC, he said: “This has been the most challenging play because each vignette has its own technical needs.
 Some of the scenes have puppetry, some have difficult stage combat, and some have stage intimacy.
 We have to learn to light the set on fire without really using fire.
 It's really exciting, to achieve a quality production but make sure students are having an educational experience, making them a part of that problem-solving process.”